AdobeDocs/campaign-web.en/help/v8/audience/segment-builder.md

 ## Example

-In this example, we will build an audience to target all customers living in Atlanta or Seattle and born after 1980.
+In this example, we build an audience to target all customers living in Atlanta or Seattle and born after 1980.

 1. In the **Attributes** tab of the palette, search for the **Date of birth** field.
 Drag the tile and drop it onto the canvas.